 Director Penalty Notices: What’s The Impact For Creditors

-One of the collection tools used by the Australian Tax Office (ATO) is to issue a Director Penalty Notice (DPN).
+One of the collection tools used by the Australian Taxation Office (ATO) is to issue a Director Penalty Notice (DPN).
 The goal is to recover overdue business tax debt personally from current or former company directors.
 Once a non-lockdown DPN is issued, a director has 21 days to act before they become personally liable.
 Options typically are to pay the debt or appoint an insolvency or restructuring practitioner.
 This short timeframe often leads to insolvencies or small business restructuring seemingly coming ‘out of the blue’ to creditors.
-In this article we cover what a DPN is, ATO DPN rates, and risk management strategies for creditors (including accessing vital ATO business tax default data).
+In this article we cover what a DPN is, ATO DPN rates, what does a DPN mean for creditors and risk management strategies (including accessing vital ATO business tax default data).

 What is a Director Penalty Notice (DPN)?